-The aim of CROWNCOM 2018 is to bring together researchers from academia, industry, standards, and policy to present their new solutions of how cognitive radio systems will help deliver the required stringent requirements of future 5G and beyond 5G networks.
+The aim of CROWNCOM 2020 is to bring together researchers and experts from academia, industry, standards, and policy to present their new solutions of how cognitive radio systems will help deliver the required stringent requirements of future 5G and beyond 5G networks.

-CROWNCOM 2018 invites you to submit your research results and position papers on the following topics of interest, but not limited to:
+CROWNCOM 2020 invites submissions of research results and position papers on the following topics of interest, but not limited to:

-- Spectrum sharing and cognitive networks, such as:
+- Spectrum sharing and cognitive networks, including DSA, LSA, LAA, CBRS-SAS

 - Coexistence in unlicensed bands (including offload mechanisms)